miakepia/portfolio/pages/template.md

   <div class="right">
    <h2>The challenge</h2>

-    Five years after GOV.UK was launched, users visiting GOV.UK were struggling to deal with an unpredictable and inaccessible experience.
+    Over the years, the site had become complicated and difficult for both designers and developers to make sense of.
+Layouts, design elements and code were iconsistent.

-    The front-end had become complicated and difficult for both designers and developers to make sense of.
-Many told us they didn’t understand how each template worked or what it did.
-The sheer number of templates also made accessibility and layout improvements difficult.
+    Having over 100 templates also made accessibility and layout improvements almost impossible.
 </div>
 </div>